(The TMI Version)

 In seventh grade, my pal Steve and I created all the posters for our church dance canteens, featuring swirling geometric psychedelic designs.
 Over the heady scent of Magic Markers, we pondered such questions as: Why do objects appear smaller when they are more distant from one’s eyes?
 Do you and I see the same color even though we may both call it hot pink?
 What’s outside the universe?
 (The most hackneyed of the big questions, and yet – perpetually compelling.)

-I loved writing, attempting my first novel in 5th grade with my partner in various crimes, Martha: The Red Hot Mud Monsters, which was tragically lost in a mom-related cleaning episode.
-As a teenager, I bonded heavily with my guitar and discovered songwriting.
-In my first bout of college in the late 70’s, I majored in English, immersing myself in the works of literary geniuses, aspiring to develop my own creative writing.
-But I quickly realized I would have a much better chance at paying my bills doing technical writing.
-Throughout the 80’s, I produced a stack of crystal clear but dry-as-dust instruction manuals for software developers, which I made slightly more palatable by adding original icons to liven up solid pages of text, much to the dismay of nuts-and-bolts focused supervisors.
+I loved writing from an early age.
+In 5th grade I co-authored a novel with my partner-in-mischief, Martha: The Red Hot Mud Monsters.
+Alas, the manuscript was tragically lost in a mom cleaning frenzy.
+As a teenager, I bonded with my guitar and discovered songwriting.
+In my first bout of college in the late 70’s, I majored in English, immersing myself in the works of literary geniuses across the ages, aspiring to develop my own creative genius.
+I finally conceded to the less ideal reality that I would have a much better — ok, any — chance of paying my bills doing technical writing.
+Through the 80’s, I worked for software developers, dutifully churning out dry-as-dust instruction manuals.

-On Thanksgiving Day in 2005, a friend begged me for help with her website.
-I knew nothing about updating a website, but she was beside herself.
-I finally sat down and followed the instructions to FTP into the remote server.
-Not only did I miss the dinner I was supposed to go to that evening, but I lost a couple weeks of time, so taken was I with this mind-blowing technology that marries both sides of the brain.
+Thanksgiving Day 2005: a friend had a problem with her website and begged me for help.
+At that point in time, I knew nothing about and had zero experience with the backend of websites.
+But she was beside herself and persistent.
+I finally sat down to awkwardly follow step-by-step instructions to FTP into the remote server.
+Not only did I miss the dinner I was supposed to go to that evening, but I lost a couple weeks of time altogether, so taken was I with this mind-blowing technology that marries both sides of the brain.